ibm-cloud-docs/devsecops/devsecops-pr-pipeline.md

 If the PR pipeline triggers an Async pipeline, `collect-evidence-in-pr` set to `success` mode is not supported.
 Incase the PR pipeline triggers an async pipeline, set `collect-evidence-in-pr` to `all` in order to collect evidences.
 {:  note}

+Note: If the application repository is a GitLab repository and the MR (merge request) being contributed is from a forked repository, user will need to provide a value for `git-token` env variable which has access to both the source and the target repositories to set the proper statuses on the merge request.
+This means the git token would need to belong to a user who is a contributor in both the base repository and the forked repository and the token has permissions to set status on a commit.
+{:  note}